omarseyal/aboutme/dealsheet.md

 **Thunkable** Thinkable builds no code solutions for SMBs to allow them to build apps (for commerce, engagement, etc.) ... without coding.

-_I believe apps and experiences are just "content" and over time it is always true that more people can create more types of content, better.
-Those that make this true are often winners.
-From the creator perspective, everything that is true of words and paragraphs and pictures will also be true of coding and apps some day.
-I invested in Arun as his mission and vision directly align with this, and his early traction has been impressive._
+_I believe apps (and AI agents for that matter!) are just "content" -- and over time it is always true that more people can create more types of "content" ... better.
+The platforms that make these advancements true are often winners.
+I invested in Arun as his vision directly aligns with this view of coding/apps._

 **Gradient AI** Gradient is building a B2B AI solution to power complex workflows.